joshmarinacci/meowlang/blog4/blog4.md

 ```

-Now we can make the FunctionDef AST object:
+Now we can make the FunctionDef expression object:

 ```
 class FunctionDef {